ilkerccom/bitcrackrandomiser/README.md

 Receive the all actions as a POST request to your own server.
 All values are requested as "header".
 Below you can see what data is coming.

+IMPORTANT: If the key is found and an unsuccessful result is received from the API (body), it makes a unlimited attempts.

 ```C
 status // [workerStarted, workerExited, rangeScanned, reachedOfKeySpace, keyFound]
 hex // Scanned HEX value